Last updated 2026-01-13

 Key Takeaway

-A software development company sells for 2.5x to 6x SDE or 5x to 12x EBITDA, based on comparable M&A transactions.
+A software company sells for 2.5x to 6x SDE or 5x to 12x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed software development company value estimates by revenue size.
+Estimate your software company's value with our free calculator.

 SDE Multiple